Even with rising wages, robot revolution skips restaurants

 Several chains are using kiosks and other technology that allow orders to be placed more rapidly and efficiently.
 Such systems can pay off in two or three years, according to an analysis by Cornerstone Capital Group analyst Mike Shavel.

-Domino’s Pizza and Panera Bread Co, said their custom-built ordering and payment systems have removed bottlenecks at peak hours.
+Domino’s Pizza (DPZ.N) and Panera Bread Co (PNRA.O), said their custom-built ordering and payment systems have removed bottlenecks at peak hours.

 But the changes have not eliminated jobs; rather, they have shifted them away from counters and into kitchens and delivery, operators said.
 Digital ordering puts more pressure on the kitchen and delivery staffs, said Panera CEO Ron Shaich.